 Bike brands that have a handful of models that are not Mac Ride compatible:

-Most Cannondale bikes work a treat with Mac Ride.
+Most Cannondale bikes work a great with Mac Ride.
 Cannondales with a 1.5" steerer tube, however, primarily on the Leftys, are not compatible.
 The steerer tube is so large, that the Mac Ride front clamp would not fit around it, even with a special spacer.

 Many Scott bikes are great for Mac Ride.
 However some, including certain models of the the Spark 2017 and Scott Genius, have spacers that are not round.
 If your spacers are not round (note a flat edge on the part of the spacer above your top tube), then Mac Ride is not compatible.